-NCMG offers custom climbs of Mt Baker of varying length and difficulty.
-Below are our three most popular routes.
+NCMG offers custom climbs of Mount Baker of varying length and difficulty.
+Below are our three most popular routes:

-This is typically done in two days but an additional day can be added to include some ice climbing training on the Lower Coleman Glacier.
+This route is typically done in two days, but an additional day can be added to include some ice climbing training on the Lower Coleman Glacier.

 The Easton and Squak Glaciers.
-The Easton and Squak glaciers on the south side of Mt.
-Baker are considered to be the least technical routes on the mountain.
+The Easton and Squak glaciers on the south side of Mount Baker are considered to be the least-technical routes on the mountain.
 Offering a wide and low-angled glacier that runs uninterrupted to the summit, these can be one of the most direct lines on the mountain.
 For this reason, it is also very popular as an early season ski or snowboard descent.